bureaucool/i-c-u/README.md

 ### Routes

 - `/setup` — Create a new `group` and the first `user` (name, email, password).
 After creation, a membership is added and the user is logged in.
-- `/settings` — Update group title and adjust the current user's availability.
-Also supports changing the logged-in user's password.
+- `/settings` — Update group title, adjust user availability, and change password.
+Also the landing page after password reset.
-- `/auth/reset` — Password reset page (accessed via email link)
+- `/auth/reset` — Legacy password reset page (for PKCE flow debugging; not used in normal flow)
+- `/api/auth/confirm` — Server endpoint that verifies OTP tokens from password reset emails

 ### Password Reset Configuration (PKCE-Free Solution)